alem-platform/frontend/mars-explorer/README.md

   - Ensure no API keys are committed to the repository.

 - **Code Quality:**

   - The codebase should be free of dead code and unused files.
   - Ensure event listeners and subscriptions are properly cleaned up when components unmount.

+- **Mars Rover Photo Gallery:** View a paginated grid of photos from Mars rovers.
+- **Filter Photos:** Search by rover name (Curiosity, Opportunity, Spirit, Perseverance) and Martian Sol.
+- **Pagination:** Navigate through multiple pages of photo results (25 photos per page, using NASA API pagination).
+- **View full image:** Clicking a photo opens the original NASA image in a new tab.

 ## API Used